Kobajeff/Kobatela_alpha_frontend/README.md

 NEXT_PUBLIC_DISABLE_PROVIDERS=true
 ```

-When enabled, the app skips the UI shell providers (toast + banners) but keeps React Query
+When enabled, the app skips only the global banners (Demo + Connection) while keeping
-enabled.
+React Query and toast providers enabled.
 Production behavior is unchanged.

 ## Testing the local connection (Frontend ↔ Backend)